kc0bfv/autophugo/README.md

 * `full_width` - display-sized image width after resizing (default 960 pixels)
 * `full_quality` - display-sized image encoding quality after resizing (default 90%)
 * `column_count` - the number of columns in which to display images (default 2)
+* `breadcrumb_use_title` - if true, breadcrumbs (the path-like display at the bottom) will use page titles instead of paths

 Additionally, `Author.name` and `Author.email` in the site config will display as the author and webmaster email.